 Ingredients & Lore

-blended with rooibos tea and natural almond flavor
+blended with rooibos tea & natural almond flavor

 Meet our rooibos farmer, Niklaas Jakobus Slinger